 Counting and Using Music

 Counting and using music can greatly aid in synchronizing your movements.
 Counting beats is a common practice that helps swimmers keep track of time and ensures that everyone is moving in sync.
-Additionally, incorporating music into your routines can the tone and enhance the artistic aspect of your performance.
+Additionally, incorporating music into your routines can set the tone and enhance the artistic aspect of your performance.
 Choose music that suits your routine and allows for seamless transitions between movements.

 Mirror and Shadow Techniques